pngjs/pngjs/README.md

 Tests
 =====

 Tested using [PNG Suite](http://www.schaik.com/pngsuite/).
 We read every file into pngjs, output it in standard 8bit colour, synchronously and asynchronously, then compare the original with the newly saved images.

-To run the tests, after getting the repo and installing with `npm i`, run `npm test`.
+To run the tests, fetch the repo (tests are not distributed via npm) and install with `npm i`, run `npm test`.

 The only thing not converted is gamma correction - this is because multiple vendors will do gamma correction differently, so the tests will have different results on different browsers.